Kansas City Chiefs vs. Pittsburgh Steelers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Over/under insights

-- Pittsburgh and its opponents have combined to score more than 46.5 points in four of 18 games this season.
+- Sunday's over/under is 1.9 points lower than the two team's combined 48.4 points per game average.

-- The two teams combine to average 48.4 points per game, 1.9 more than the over/under in this contest.
+- The 44.8 combined points per game that these two squads have allowed this season are 1.7 fewer than the 46.5 total in this contest.

-- This contest's total is 1.7 points greater than the 44.8 these two squads combine to allow per game this season.

-- The 46.5 over/under in this game is 2.8 points above the 43.7 average total in Steelers games this season.
+- The 46.5 over/under in this game is 2.8 points higher than the 43.7 average total in Steelers games this season.

 Chiefs stats and trends

-- Kansas City has played 17 games, with 10 wins against the spread.
+- In Kansas City's 17 games this year, it has 10 wins against the spread.

 - Kansas City's games this year have gone over the total in 11 out of 19 opportunities (57.9%).

-- Kansas City is 8-5 against the spread and 8-3 overall this season when the team puts up more than 23.4 points.
+- Kansas City is 8-5 against the spread and 8-3 overall in games when it records more than 23.4 points.

-- The Chiefs have turned the ball over 25 times this season, three more turnovers than the Steelers have forced (22).
+- The Chiefs have turned the ball over three more times (25 total) than the Steelers have forced a turnover (22) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Steelers.